lordofwizard/note/Unit 1-Intro.md

     * Plotting Graphs and charts.
       in industry , government, business, CG is used for making Piecharts graphs and histograms, **Helps in Decision Making Really**.
     * Desktop publishing & Office Automation.
+      DP allows discrimination and display of information in personal computer eays.
+      DP allows printing and of Scanned images and pictures. and also in organization helpful in showing
+      text tables graphcs and other stuff. **OFFICE AUTOMATION BABY**
+    * Computer Aided Drafting and design :-
+      CAD is used for making Electronics making electrical, mechanical and electro-mechanical diagrams and stuff. and to design components.
+      and for automobile bodies, stuctures of buildings, airplane, ships very large-scale integrated VLSI chips, optical systems and computer networks.
+    * Simulation and Animation :
+      For showing animated movies and Cartoons.
+      For showing real world simulation of construction site.
+    * Art and commerce :
+      Digital Art and Advertising.
+    * Process Control:-
+      Helpful in monitoring a remote machine in a userfriendly way.
+    * Cargography :-
+      Helpful in showing information of places and maps.
+    * Education and Training:-
+      Very helpful in showing educational graphics and models of physical systems in educational industry.